jbmartinez/pure-sass/README.md

 You have to import [normalize.css](https://necolas.github.io/normalize.css/) to your project.

 Compiling the files will produce a file with the Pure.css default look.
-There are two ways to get a custom look:
+There are two ways to get a custom look: Building a customized version or integrating the pure files into your project (preferred way).

 ### Build a custom Pure file